Supplements and Herbs (XXXI)

 Supplementing with selenium?

-As the above examples show, supplementing with high selenium doses could be risky unless done under the supervision of a highly knowledgeable person.
+As the above examples show, supplementing with high selenium doses could be risky unless done under the supervision of a very knowledgeable person (in which scenario it could be highly therapeutic).

-Healing Cancer Naturally considers minerals and trace elements and the ubiquitous lack of them a major player in cancer genesis and healing, see Minerals.
+Healing Cancer Naturally regards minerals and trace elements and the ubiquitous lack thereof as a major player in cancer genesis and healing, see Minerals.

-* H. E. Sartori, M.D. is the author of the book entitled: "Cancer - Orwellian or Utopian".
-More on Dr. Sartori's use of cesium therapy (which includes the administration of selenium salts) in Cesium Chloride (High pH Therapy): A Cure for Cancer?.
+4 H. E. Sartori, M.D. is the author of the book entitled: "Cancer - Orwellian or Utopian".
+More on Dr. Sartori's use of cesium therapy (which includes the administration of selenium salts) in Cesium Chloride (High pH Therapy): A Cure for Cancer?

 Sponsored Links